-The University will consider the HKDSE Examination Chinese Language results first for fulfilment of the entrance requirements.
-If NCS applicants fail to attain Level 3 or above in HKDSE Examination Chinese Language, EdUHK will see if their ACL can meet the entrance requirements.
+EdUHK will consider the HKDSE Chinese Language (Category A) result first for fulfilment of the entrance requirements.
+If the NCS applicant fails to attain Level 3 or above in HKDSE Chinese Language (Category A), his/her ACL qualification(s) will be considered.

-For the purpose of meeting our General Entrance Requirements for JUPAS applicants, the University only accepts results in HKDSE English Language.
+For the purpose of meeting our General Entrance Requirements for JUPAS applicants, EdUHK only accepts results in HKDSE English Language.

 Yes, we accept combined sittings in HKDSE examination.
 For the purpose of ranking applicants for admission, all recognised public examination results are considered.
 If an applicant has taken the examination in a subject more than once, only the best result for that subject will be counted.
 There is no penalty on repeaters.